maRT1gaS/cloudflare-docs/content/firewall/cf-firewall-language/fields.md

       </td>
       <td>
         <p>
           When <code class="InlineCode">true</code>, this field indicates the request originated from a known good bot or crawler.
-Provides the same information as <code class="InlineCode">cf.client.bot</code>.
+Provides the same information as{' '}
+          <code class="InlineCode">cf.client.bot</code>.
         </p>
       </td>
     </tr>